On this page

 There are also opportunities for investment in research and development (R&D) and in service and supply chain (METS) industries in South Australia

-The Mining Industry Participation Office (MIPO) has been established with the Department of State Development to work with companies to further opportunities in this area.
+The Mining Industry Participation Office (MIPO) has been established with to work with companies to further opportunities in this area.

 For more information, contact: